Back to all posts

 • Lack of accountability.
 A resource plan makes individuals responsible for resources, which ensures things are done the way they should be.

-When we talk resource planning with potential customers, the word we hear most often is ‘chaos’.
+When we talk about resource planning with potential customers, the word we hear most often is ‘chaos’.
 They're trying to manage multiple projects that are constantly changing.
-And without the right tools, techniques and information, they always feel on the back foot.
+And without the right tools, techniques, and information, they always feel on the back foot.

 As with most things in business – if you can't be proactive, you get stuck being reactive.
 And that's never the best approach.

-Because if you think things are crazy now…wait until your organization grows, or wins more projects, or opens another office.
+Because if you think things are crazy now, wait until your organization grows, or wins more projects, or opens another office.
 Then you’ll really know what chaos feels like!
-Here are the challenges you and your organization could be facing right now.
+Here are the challenges you and your organization could be facing right now that double as the reasons to invest in resource planning.

 "My organization is growing.
-I don't have the visibility over who's doing what."
+I don't have visibility over who's doing what."

 "We don't match people with the right skills to the right projects."

-Resource planning is about assigning the RIGHT people to the RIGHT project at the RIGHT time.
+Resource planning is about assigning the right people to the right project at the right time.
 Without resource planning processes in place, you can't always do that.
 The risk is that you'll assign people with sub-optimal skills who aren't up to the task.
-Or the opposite - assign overqualified resources who cost more than you need to spend.
-Either way, your budget and project's success is at risk.
+Or the opposite – assign overqualified resources who cost more than you need to spend.
+Either way, your budget and project's success are at risk.

 This challenge is about resources not being used to their full potential.
-For example, working on low value projects or involved in busy work that could be assigned to someone else.
+For example, working on low-value projects or engaging in busy work that could be assigned to someone else.
 This means you're not getting the best out of the people you pay so handsomely for.
 It's like buying a Rolex to use as a paperweight.
 Not the best use of what you've got!

 "We're allocating people to projects on an ad hoc basis."

 Ad hoc allocation is when there's no strategy behind how you allocate resources.
-You allocate at random with no analysis of skills need, incoming demands, project goals etc. If your agency simply operates on a first-come-first-served basis - whereby the first person to ask for resources, gets them - you could be undermining your project efficacy and profit margin.
+You allocate at random with no analysis of skills needed, incoming demands, project goals, etc. If your business simply operates on a first-come-first-served basis – whereby the first person to ask for resources gets them – you could be undermining your project efficacy and profit margin.
 If there are multiple demands on your resource, you should be prioritizing your projects.
-This ensures optimal resource utilization - assigning your MVPs to projects that move the needle most for your business.
+This ensures optimal resource utilization – assigning your MVPs to projects that move the needle most for your business.

 "Our billing efficiency could be higher."

-Your team don't spend 100% of their work day on projects.
-There's often a lot of admin - like meetings, emails - plus eating lunch and even going to the loo.
+Your team doesn't spend 100% of their workday on projects.
+There's often a lot of admin – like meetings, emails – plus eating lunch and taking breaks.
 So you need a way to work out exactly how much time they DO have for projects.
 Overestimating resource capacity can lead to slippage in your schedule.
 Or overworked resources trying to catch up and reaching burnout.

 "We're using disconnected tools that require a lot of admin."

-Some organizations do try to track and plan resource but aren't using the right tools.
+Some organizations do try to track and plan resources but aren't using the right tools.
 We hear horror stories about spreadsheets and Google Docs that make our eyes water.
 Endless scrolling.
 Manual calculations.
 Best-guess allocation.
 This reduces your effectiveness in other areas of your PM responsibilities.
 A proper resource management tool lets you visualize resources, see availability at a glance, and simply drag-and-drop resources to allocate them.
+You can even match people to projects based on their skills and manage change in real time.
 This saves you time and makes it much easier to find the right people for your project.

 "We can't predict when to hire new people."

-The challenge of not being able to predict when to hire of fire is all too common.
-Without adequate resource and capacity planning, your agency might overestimate how much work they can handle.
+The challenge of not being able to predict when to hire or fire is all too common.
+Without adequate resource and capacity planning, you might overestimate how much work your team can handle.
 To keep up, they might need to make some last-minute hires.
-This is never ideal as you often pay over the odds to go through a recruitment agency and need to rush the onboarding process.
+This is never ideal, as you often pay over the odds to go through a recruitment agency and need to rush the onboarding process.
 Capacity and resource planning tools give managers better insight into capacity and recruitment needs, so they can be properly planned and managed.

 "Our employee turnover is too high."